PAJOT-Basile/PAJOT-Basile/README.md

+# I am currently working on the website design.
+Please feel free to come check it out later.

 # About me
 Having done a double diploma in an agronomy engineering school (L'institut Agro Montpellier) and a master orinted towards Biodiversity, Ecology and Evolution (at the University of Montpellier), I am currently a second year PhD student at the Statin Biologique de Roscoff, where I did my master's thesis.